PandaX-xT: a Multi-ten-tonne Liquid Xenon Observatory at the China Jinping Underground Laboratory: Discussions and Conclusions

 \section{Discussions and Conclusions}

+This paper is a combination of letter-of-intent of PandaX-xT, a concise description of major design concepts, and physics potentials if the assumed performances are met.
+One should note that some of the technical choices presented still require significant R\&D. In Table~\ref{tab:matureness}, we summarize the readiness of individual subsystems and key techniques.

-Besides the standard methods of background rejections through data selection cuts, new methods are also being pursued by the PandaX collaboration.
-We plan to make use of different scintillation timing profiles due to different fractions of 3~ns/20~ns decay components between the ER and NR to gain extra background rejection power in keV energy region~\cite{PhysRevB.27.5279}.
-In the spatial dimension, we plan to reconstruct individual scattering vertices to a sub-centimeter resolution, and even identify track features in $\beta$s, to reduce the background in the MeV energy region.
+Besides the standard methods of background rejection through data selection cuts, new methods are also being pursued by the PandaX collaboration.
+We anticipate improved measurement of the scintillation timing profiles for different recoil events~\cite{PhysRevB.27.5279, LUX:2018zdm, Hogenbirk:2018zwf} by utilizing the fast time response of the R12699.
+In the spatial dimension, we plan to reconstruct individual scattering vertices to a sub-centimeter resolution, and track features in $\beta$s will be explored, to reduce the background in the MeV energy region.
 Taking further advantage of the photosensors with $\sim$ns timing response, we plan to investigate the detection of Cherenkov photons using both temporal and spatial information, a new method for background discrimination in the MeV region~\cite{Brodsky:2018abk}.

 CJPL is being transformed into a mature national facility~\cite{Li:2014rca}, and most of the infrastructure from PandaX-4T will be inherited.
 These will ease the deployment of PandaX-xT.
 The CJPL site provides additional key advantages to PandaX-xT.
-The large overburden gives a much lower cosmogenic background, in particular $^{137}$Xe.
-The low latitude (28$^\circ$N) of CJPL, thereby higher field strength parallel to the earth's surface, suppresses low energy cosmic rays entering the atmosphere.
+The large overburden gives a much lower cosmogenic background in comparison to laboratories at shallower sites, in particular $^{137}$Xe.
+The low latitude (28$^\circ$N) of CJPL and the higher field strength parallel to the earth's surface thereby suppresses low energy cosmic rays entering the atmosphere.
 This leads to a more than two times lower atmospheric neutrino background, the ``ultimate'' background for DM direct detection in the high mass region ($>$10~GeV/$c^2$), than those of high-latitude underground laboratories (LNGS, SURF, and SNOLAB)~\cite{Honda:2015fha,Zhuang:2021rsg}.
 Note that the prediction of the atmospheric neutrino flux and spectrum has rather large uncertainty.
-The PandaX-xT OVETO, with a volume of 900~m$^3$, enables an {\it } measurement of atmospheric neutrino flux at CJPL.
+The PandaX-xT OVETO could enable a measurement of atmospheric neutrino flux at CJPL.